 STAR II is a self-contained classroom available to students in grades four and five.
-It is currently located at the Nathaniel H. Wixon Innovation School.
-We will need a similar classroom in grades six and seven as the students grow.
+It is located at the Nathaniel H. Wixom Innovation School.
 This classroom responds to the needs of students with autism, or pervasive developmental delays.
 They provide small group instruction and a small student to staff ratio, consistent with strategies designed to promote academic and social success.